-Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain (continued) Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
+Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain (continued) a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-Prior authorization may be required and is the responsibility of your provider.
+Prior authorization is required and is the responsibility of your provider.
 Ambulance services Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
-Ground ambulance: You pay a \$275 copay for each Medicare-covered one-way trip.
+If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation could endanger the person's health and that transportation by ambulance is medically required.
+Prior authorization is required for non-emergency Medicare services.
+Ground ambulance: You pay a \$275 copay for each Medicare- covered one-way trip.
 Air ambulance: You pay a \$275 copay for each Medicare-covered one-way trip.
 Annual Physical Exam The annual physical is an extensive physical exam including a medical history collection and it may also include any of the following: vital signs, observation of general appearance, a head and neck exam, a heart and lung exam, an abdominal exam, a neurological exam; a dermatological exam, and an extremities exam.
 Coverage for this benefit is in addition to the Medicare-covered annual wellness visit and the "Welcome to Medicare" Preventive Visit.
 Limited to one physical exam per year.
 In-Network: You pay a \$0 copay.
 Out-of-Network: You pay 20% coinsurance for one physical exam per year.